-We intend to apply to have the ordinary shares listed on

-under the symbol "SMWB."
+We intend to apply to have the ordinary shares listed on the New York Stock Exchange, or NYSE, under the symbol "SMWB."

 We are both an "emerging growth company" and a "foreign private issuer" as defined under the U.S. federal securities laws and, as such, may elect to comply with certain reduced public company reporting requirements.
 See "Summary-Implications of being an emerging growth company and a foreign private issuer."
 Investing in our ordinary shares involves risks.
-See "Risk factors" beginning on page 15 to read about factors you should consider before buying any of our ordinary shares.
+See "Risk factors" beginning on page 17 to read about factors you should consider before buying any of our ordinary shares.

-Per S hare Total Initial public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Proceeds, before expenses, to Similarweb Ltd. \$ \$
+Per Share Total Initial public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Proceeds, before expenses, to Similarweb Ltd. \$ \$